Esri/imagery-explorer-apps/README.md

 # Service proxy URL for Landsat-Level-2 in production environment
 LANDSAT_SERVICE_PROXY_URL_PROD = https://prod.landsat.service.proxy.url

+# Specifies the service tier for the application, either development or production
+# This is used to determine which service proxy URL to use
+SERVICE_TIER = development
 ```

 To run and test the app on your local machine: